open-sauced/docs/docs/opensauced-packages/semantic-release.md

 - `next-major` - optional, next major
 - `vX[.X.X]` - maintenance releases

-If you use more than the main branch, optionally create an environment that is limiting where pushes can come from and enable the merge strategy.
+If you use more than the `main` branch, optionally create an environment that limits where pushes can come from and enable the merge strategy.

-We are using `production` in our examples, if you copy paste them you will find this new environment generated in your settings! 🍕
+We use `production` in our examples; if you copy-paste them, you will find this new environment generated in your settings! 🍕

-## 🧪 GitHub actions usage
+## 🧪 GitHub Actions Usage

-Since version 3 it is possible to use semantic-release without any trace of it or the open-sauced configuration anywhere in the dependency tree.
+Since version 3, it has been possible to use `semantic-release` without any trace of it or the OpenSauced configuration anywhere in the dependency tree.

-Docker containers are pushed as part of the release so they mirror the availability of `npm` packages.
+Docker containers are pushed as part of the release, so they mirror the availability of `npm` packages.

-The simplest use case for a typical NPM package, almost zero install downtime from ghcr and no more local tooling:
+The simplest use case for a typical `npm` package is almost zero install downtime from `ghcr` and no more local tooling:

 ```yaml
 name: "Release container"